ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 ---

-In 2024, we worked towards our commitment to open science and open source software.
+In 2024, we remained committed to open science and open source software.
 We continued to build a welcoming and inclusive community, through innovation and collaboration.